-- c.
-The Child/Adolescent Function Assessment Scale (CAFAS) is included for children with serious emotional disturbance. - d.
-The MichiCANS is included for all children
+c.
+The Child/Adolescent Function Assessment Scale (CAFAS) is included for children with serious emotional disturbance.

 2. Psychiatric Evaluation

 A Psychiatric Evaluation is an assessment, including comprehensive interviews, conducted by a psychiatrist for the purpose of determining mental, emotional, and behavioral functioning and capacities; the presence or absence of pathology; and recommending a course of treatment.